 Bob Heath was born in Walsall England in 1948.

-His very first motorcycle was a Honda CB72 which he purchased from Bob Joyner & son Motorcycles in Birmingham where Bob was working at the time as motorcycle mechanic.
+His very first motorcycle was a Honda CB72 which he purchased whilst working as motorcycle mechanic for Bob Joyner & son Motorcycles in Birmingham.

 Bob had many successes with the BSA factory race team including a third place finish at the Isle of Man TT races in 1971 on a BSA Rocket 3 in the 750cc production race.